 - Graduate Admission Application: Apply online!
 This is a general application to the University of Oregon as well as the Linguistics Department application.
 A $70.00 non-refundable fee for domestic students, and a $90.00 non-refundable fee for international students, is collected by credit card.
-Applications for 2018 will open in September.
+Applications for 2019 are now open.

 - Transcripts: One set of official transcripts is required.
 The official transcripts should be sent in a sealed envelope from all colleges or universities where you received a degree (Bachelor’s and subsequent degrees) to Office of Admissions, University of Oregon, 1217 University of Oregon, Eugene OR 97403-1217.
 Transcripts from non-U.S. countries should include an English version of any transcripts in other languages, and also a certificate of degree.
 If you have not yet finished a degree at the time of application, send the most up-to-date transcripts available.
 If you are accepted to LTS and enroll at the UO as a graduate student, you will be required to show proof of your degree within the first two weeks of your first term.
 Copies of your transcripts may be uploaded to the online application form but the official transcripts must be sent to the Office of Admissions as described above.
 Your file will not be considered complete until those transcripts are received by the Office of Admissions.